Middleton comes alive in 4th quarter; Bucks take 3-1 lead - WHIZ News

-Middleton scored 18 of his 21 points in the fourth quarter and finished with 10 rebounds after being held to one field goal in the first three quarters on 1-of-9 shooting.
+Middleton scored 18 of his 21 points in the final quarter and finished with 10 rebounds after being held to one field goal in the first three quarters on 1-of-9 shooting.

+“At times I am too unselfish, so I have to force the issue,” Middleton said.

+Bucks coach Mike Budenholzer said it was “just a matter of time” before Middleton had a breakout game.

 Wesley Matthews added 12 points for the Bucks, who can close out the Magic on Wednesday.